-To be eligible for consideration for the Hollis Salzman Memorial Leadership Award, nominations for candidates must be submitted via the form below before September 1, 2021.
+The nomination deadline was September 1, 2021.
 The honoree will be selected by a dedicated committee and the award will be presented at AAI’s Antitrust Enforcement Awards on November 10, 2021, in Washington, D.C.
-Both third-party and self-nominations will be accepted.

 - A member of the plaintiffs’ antitrust bar who has been practicing at least ten years.